hucker/splint/README.md

 As you might expect running this will also provide 3 passing test results with better messages.

 Now we can add more complexity.
 Tag check functions with attributes to allow subsets of checks to be run.
+Below two functions are given different tags.
+When you make calls to run checks you can specify which tags you want to allow to run.

 ```python
 from splint import SplintResult, attributes